OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 ## Which Docker images can I use? {#which-image}

 :::hint
-The easiest way to get started is to use the [worker-tools](#worker-tools-images) images built by Octopus Deploy
+The easiest way to get started is to use the [worker-tools](#worker-tools-images) images built by Octopus Deploy.
 :::

 When a step is configured to use an execution container, [Calamari](/docs/octopus-rest-api/calamari.md) (the Octopus deployment utility) is executed inside the specified container.